-ii.
 The responses are gathered in a standardized way, so questionnaire are more objective, certainly more so than interview.

-- iii.
 Generally, it is relatively quick to collect information using a questionnaire.
-However in some situations they can take a long time not only to design but also to apply and analyse. - iv.
-Potentially information can be collected from a large portion of a group, but the so called potential is not often realized, as the returns from questionnaire are usually low when compared with the number distributed or administered. - v.
-Questionnaires responses are expected to remain anonymous and confidential hence it can be used to investigate some personal or sensitive topics.
+However, in some situations, they can take a long time not only to design but also to apply and analyse.

+Potentially information can be collected from a large portion of a group, but the socalled potential is not often realized, as the returns from questionnaires are usually low when compared with the number distributed or administered.

+Questionnaires responses are expected to remain anonymous and confidential hence they can be used to investigate some personal or sensitive topics.